thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/sendtoaddress.md

 *Example from Dash Core 0.12.2 (InstantSend + PrivateSend)*

-Spend 0.1 dash via InstantSend and PrivateSend to the address below with the comment "sendtoadressexample" and the comment-to "Nemo From Example.com":
+Spend 0.1 dash via InstantSend and PrivateSend to the address below with the comment "sendtoaddressexample" and the comment-to "Nemo From Example.com":

 {% highlight bash %}
 dash-cli -testnet sendtoaddress ySutkc49Khpz1HQN8AfWNitVBLwqtyaxvv \